Did you know? Fume hoods use 10% of UBC’s total energy!

 With the same three buildings participating in 2013, the results were impressive.
 Nine teams kept their sashes shut when not in use for all 6 weeks of the competition—and in one entire building, every sash was shut for 4 weeks of the competition.
 Read more about the competition.

-Over the two years of the competition, participating labs saved an estimated 134,000 kWh of electricity and 3,000 GJ of natural gas, and reduced GHG emissions by 130 tonnes—equivalent to 78 round-trip flights from Vancouver to St. John’s, Newfoundland.
+Over the past two years of the competition, participating labs saved an estimated 134,000 kWh of electricity and 3,000 GJ of natural gas, and reduced GHG emissions by 130 tonnes—equivalent to 78 round-trip flights from Vancouver to St. John’s, Newfoundland.

 For more information, read the FAQs.